IBM/java-async-util/README.md

 ```

 ## Util
-The util package contains interfaces and static functions for commonly reimplmented `CompletionStage` patterns.
+The util package contains interfaces and static functions for commonly reimplemented `CompletionStage` patterns.
 The best way to discover them all is to browse [the javadoc](https://ibm.github.io/java-async-util/apidocs/com/ibm/asyncutil/util/package-summary.html).

 ### `StageSupport`
 StageSupport contains miscellaneous utility functions, including methods to create already completed exceptional stages, common transformations, and methods for working with resources that need to be asynchronously released.